 If you have overfilled the oil, removing some is easy.
 I wrote this simple guide, including pictures, on how to service your tractor – “Tractor mower tune-up” check out the video here.
 To remove excess oil, we have two choices, drain it out or siphon it out.

 Draining is messy, hit and miss as to how much to drain off.
 I use a siphon in the workshop; it’s clean and easy to control.
 You can check out the siphon I use here on the “Small engine repair tools” page, they aren’t expensive, and you’ll find other uses for it, drains gas, coolant, brake fluid, and water too.

 Draining – Gets the job done but messy and hit & miss.

 Why Check Engine Oil

-The correct quantity and quality of oil is critically important to the life of the engine.
-Some mowers are fitted with a safety switch which won’t allow the mower to start if the oil level is low.
-Not all mowers have this feature so it’s important to check your oil regularly.
+The correct quantity and quality of the oil are critically important to the life of the engine.
+Some mowers are fitted with a safety switch that won’t allow the mower to start if the oil level is low.
+Not all mowers have this feature, so it’s important to check your oil regularly.

-Lawn mower engines that don’t have an oil filter generally don’t have an oil pump.
-This means they employ the splash method of lubrication, an overfull oil level on these type engines can be especially harmful.
+Lawnmower engines that don’t have an oil filter generally don’t have an oil pump.
+This means they employ the splash method of lubrication; an overfull oil level on these types of engines can be especially harmful.